ManhTuan07/test_GAble/README.md

 ## General Info

-This is a project to develop a web service to get and transform data from Coin-Gecko Server
+This is a project to develop a web service to get data from Coin-Gecko Server and format it to a specific response

 ## Technologies